Forest County Courthouse closed due to positive virus test

 The Forest County Courthouse will be closed until next Monday as a precautionary measure against COVID-19.

-According to County Commissioner Bob Snyder, the spouse of a county employee tested positive for the virus.
+County Commissioner Bob Snyder said the spouse of a county employee tested positive for the virus.

 Please log in, or sign up for a new account and purchase a subscription to continue reading.